Introduction to Law and Regulatory Frameworks

 You're keen to develop technical and professional skills in a recognised role

-You want to complete your degree more quickly than a standard course
+You want to complete your studies more quickly than a standard three year degree course

 All about the course

-Collaboration is at the heart of the built environment profession.
-Whether you choose the full-time or day-release pathway, our accelerated Building Surveying course provides the ideal balance of academic study with the application of professional skills and competencies.
+Building Surveying Accelerated is delivered over two years via a programme of practice-focused modules.
+It provides the ideal balance of academic study with the application of professional skills and competencies.

 Year one will introduce you to the building surveying process and practical industry knowledge using a range of built environment modules.
 These include an overview of the regulatory framework, the principles of building surveying, administration and procurement.
 You will also complete CAD design studio activities and a multi-disciplinary project.

-Year two progresses your understanding of managing information and developing your surveying skills.
-You will be involved in further multi-disciplinary projects to enhance your collaborative working experience.
-Alongside modules in property, urban regeneration and conservation, you will also complete a research dissertation.
+Year two advances your understanding of managing information and develops your surveying skills.
+You'll get involved in further multi-disciplinary projects to enhance your collaborative working experience.
+In addition to modules in property, urban regeneration and conservation, you'll demonstrate the knowledge you’ve gained by completing a research-based dissertation.

 You will be introduced to English law and relevant statutory requirements for studying for vocational qualifications in the construction and property professions.
 The module also introduces you to the workings of the English legal system, to the law relating to contracts and to the regulatory framework affecting the use, management and development of land, in particular, planning, building control and the CDM regulations.